What is pneumonia?

-You can also lower your chances of getting pneumonia by staying away from people who have a cold, measles, or chickenpox.
+You can also lower your chances of getting pneumonia by staying away from people who have the flu, respiratory symptoms, or chickenpox.
 You may get pneumonia after you have one of these illnesses.
 Wash your hands often.
 This helps prevent the spread of viruses and bacteria that may cause pneumonia.

 Health Tools help you make wise health decisions or take action to improve your health.

 Viruses, bacteria, a fungus, or (in rare cases) parasites or other organisms can cause pneumonia.

 - In most cases, the specific organism (such as bacteria or virus) cannot be identified even with testing.footnote 1 When an organism is identified, it is usually the bacteria Streptococcus pneumoniae.

 - Many types of bacteria may cause pneumonia.
 Pneumonia caused by Mycoplasma pneumoniae is sometimes less severe and called "walking pneumonia."

 - Viruses, such as influenza A (the flu virus) and respiratory syncytial virus (RSV), can cause pneumonia.